Europe 1914: Outbreak of the Great War

 24 Jul 1914 Serbian reponse to July Ultimatum▲

 The Serbian government accepted all points of the Austro-Hungarian ultimatum of 23 July, except for allowing Austro-Hungarian police to operate in Serbia.
 In response to Serbian appeals, Russia attempted to mediate but Austria-Hungary refused to compromise on the ultimatum or extend its 48-hour deadline.

-The Austro-Hungarian Empire declares war on the Kingdom of Serbia, in response to Serbia's rejection of Austria-Hungary's July Ultimatum.
-In the following days, Russia, Germany, France, and Britain will enter the conflict, resulting in the First World War.
+The Austro-Hungarian Empire declared war on the Kingdom of Serbia, in response to Serbia’s rejection of Austria-Hungary’s July Ultimatum.
+In the following days, Russia, Germany, France, and Britain all entered the conflict, resulting in the First World War.

 In response to the Austro-Hungarian declaration of war on Serbia, Emperor Nicholas II ordered the mobilization of the Russian Empire against Austria-Hungary.
 This partial mobilization - it excluded Germany in an attempt to limit the war - was protested by both Russian Foreign Minister Sazonov and the Russian War Minister General Vladimir Sukhomlinov, who believed that partial mobilization was technically impossible and considered Germany’s attitude already belligerent.
 On 30 July the Emperor relented and ordered a general mobilization.

 1 Aug 1914 German declaration of war on Russia▲